-Whenever we are out and about running errands, I’ll often swing by a coffee shop to grab my staple – a piping hot black Americano.
-I absolutely love my coffee, but I get so sad when it’s freezing out (sub-zero temps are often the norm up here in the winter) and the girls can’t enjoy something warm to drink and wrap their little cold hands around, too.
-Coffee shops don’t normally cater to gluten-free, {cow’s milk} dairy-free and soy-free patrons.
-I created this Hot Chocolate Mix with Powdered Goat Milk, so when we are out running around, I can make my girl’s a cup of hot chocolate anywhere; I keep some of it in my purse.
-I only need a cup, hot water, and a stirring stick to make it, which all coffee shops are happy to provide (with or without a small fee). 😉
+Whenever we are out and about running errands, I'll often swing by a coffee shop to grab my staple - a piping hot black Americano.
+I absolutely love my coffee, but I get so sad when it's freezing out (sub-zero temps are often the norm up here in the winter) and the girls can't enjoy something warm to drink and wrap their little cold hands around, too.

-Hot Chocolate Mix with Powdered Goat Milk
+Hot Chocolate Mix with Goat Milk Powder

 Ingredients